|

 age and relationship to the deceased.

-Tax Deferal for Age 65 or Older or Disabled Homeowner
+Tax Deferral for Age 65 or Older or Disabled Homeowner

-If you are a homeowner who qualifies for the Age 65 or Older or the
+If you are a homeowner or heir property owner who qualifies for the Age 65 or Older or the

 Disability exemption, you may also defer or postpone paying any property taxes